German Protestant Church Confederation: History

 Under the Weimar Constitution, there would be no state churches any longer, but the churches remained public corporations and retained their subsidies from government.
-The theological faculties in the universities continued, as did religious instruction in the schools, however, allowing the parents to opt out for their children.
+The theological faculties in the universities continued, as did religious instruction in the schools, however, allowing parents to opt out for their children.
 The rights formerly held by the monarchs in the German Empire simply devolved to church councils instead, and the high-ranking church administrators —who had been civil servants in the Empire —simply became church officials instead.
 Chairpersons elected by synods were introduced into the governing structures of the churches.

 After the system of state churches had ended with the abolition of the monarchies in the German states, the merger of the Protestant church bodies within Germany became a viable option.
 A merger of the Protestant regional churches was permanently under discussion, but never materialised due to strong regional self-confidence and traditions as well as the denominational fragmentation into Lutheran, Calvinist and united churches.
 The German Evangelical Church Confederation was prepared for with conferences in Cassel in 1919, in Dresden 1919 and Stuttgart in 1921.
 The then 29 territorially defined German Protestant church bodies formed Deutscher Evangelischer Kirchenbund following the model of Schweizerischer Evangelischer Kirchenbund established by the Swiss Landeskirchen in 1920.
 The German Evangelical Church Conference was then dissolved.
 Save for the organisational matters under the jurisdiction of the Confederation, the regional churches remained independent in all other matters, including especially theology, since they comprised churches of different confessional compositions.
 This federal system allowed for a great deal of regional autonomy in the governance of German Protestantism, as it allowed for a confederated church parliament that served as a forum for discussion and that endeavoured to resolve theological and organisational conflicts.

 The Confederation was reorganised when Adolf Hitler came to power in 1933, in order to become the core of a future united Protestant church in Germany.
 However, when Nazi-submissive proponents of the German Christians usurped that project, which is why many former supporters of a united Protestant church then refused their collaboration (see Confessing Church).
 After the end of the Nazi reign the surviving regional Protestant church bodies in Germany founded a new umbrella in August 1945, the Evangelical Church in Germany (EKD).